Old Norse religion: Afterlife

 Old Norse religion had several fully developed ideas about death and the afterlife.
 Snorri refers to multiple realms which welcome the dead; although his descriptions reflect a likely Christian influence, the idea of a plurality of other worlds is likely pre-Christian.
 Unlike Christianity, Old Norse religion does not appear to have adhered to the belief that moral concerns impacted an individual's afterlife destination.

 Warriors who died in battle became the Einherjar and were taken to Oðinn's hall, Valhalla.
-There they waited until Ragnarok when they would fight alongside the Æsir.
+There they waited until Ragnarok, when they would fight alongside the Æsir.
 According to the poem Grímnismál, Valhalla had 540 doors and a wolf stood outside its western door, while an eagle flew overhead.
 In that poem, it is also claimed that a boar named Sæhrímnir is eaten every day and that a goat named Heiðrún stands atop the hall's roof producing an endless supply of mead.
 It is unclear how widespread a belief in Valhalla was in Norse society; it may have been a literary creation designed to meet the ruling class' aspirations since the idea of deceased warriors owing military service to Oðinn parallels the social structure between warriors and their lord.
 There is no archaeological evidence clearly alluding to a belief in Valhalla.

 According to Snorri, while one-half of the slain go to Valhalla, the others go to Frejya's hall, Fólkvangr, and those who die from disease or old age go to a realm known as Hel; it was here that Baldr went after his death.
 The concept of Hel as an afterlife location never appears in pagan-era skaldic poetry, where "Hel" always references the eponymous goddess.
 Snorri also mentions the possibility of the dead reaching the hall of Brimir in Gimlé, or the hall of Sindri in the Niðafjöll Mountains.

 Various sagas and the Eddic poem Helgakviða Hundingsbana II refer to the dead residing in their graves, where they remain conscious.
 In these thirteenth century sources, ghosts (Draugr) are capable of haunting the living.
 In both Laxdæla Saga and Eyrbyggja Saga, connections are drawn between pagan burials and hauntings.

 In mythological accounts, the deity most closely associated with death is Oðinn.
 In particular, he is connected with death by hanging; this is apparent in Hávamál, a poem found in the Poetic Edda.
 In stanza 138 of Hávamál, Oðinn describes his self-sacrifice, in which he hangs himself on Yggdrasill, the world tree, for nine nights, to attain wisdom and magical powers.
-In the late Gautreks Saga, King Víkarr is hanged and then punctured by a spear; his executioner says "Now I give you to Oðinn".
+In the late Gautreks Saga, King Víkarr is hanged and then pierced by a spear; his executioner says, "Now I give you to Oðinn".